 But what does that actually mean?
-The stereotypical Brit as portrayed by Hollywood tends to be either the evil criminal type or the more whimsical period-drama type.
+The stereotypical British person as portrayed by Hollywood tends to be either the evil criminal type or the more whimsical period-drama type.
 Popping up with a mouthful of nasty teeth to slay the hero, or wandering through the gardens of beautiful houses wearing tight white breeches.

 Away from the movies, there are other stereotypes: a love of tea.
 An inability to express emotions.
 And a constant need to discuss the weather.

 It is, of course, easy to typecast.
 But there is no doubt that Meghan will have some cultural adaptations to make when she moves to the U.K. Luckily, she won’t be the only woman who has made this transition — so I asked other American women who had married a Brit what advice they would give her.

 How to Marry a British Man: Advice for Meghan Markle

 One woman married to a British man, Marcie Boyer, who wed husband David in 2012 after meeting him through work 14 years earlier, said the biggest challenge for them had been communication.